aaryanporwal/joke-genie/workshop.md

 ![Code preview](https://cloud-fwazdes5p.vercel.app/0image.png)

 Your screen should look similar!
-If it does, Hoorayyy! **You made your own nodejs application!**
+If it does, Hooray!
+You made your own nodejs application!

-Our app doesn't do a lot of stuff so far, let's get to the next part!!
+But our app doesn't do a lot of stuff right now, so let's get to the next part!!

 ## Part 5: Call API from the Command Line